UT-MPC/pxt-moveSMART/tutorial.md

 ## Step 13

 Look at the picture of the @boardname@ on your screen again.
 To see how the timer works, we can press the pretend buttons on the picture of the @boardname@.
 To start counting, press the A button (the black circle next to the A in the traingle).
 The @boardname@ will assume that you have started walking, so you will see the number on the @boardname@ increase.
 When you stop walking, press the B button, and the number will stay there.

+## Step 14

+Now, we want to transfer the code onto the real @boardname@.
+Watch the video [Transferring your program to the BBC micro:bit] (https://www.youtube.com/watch?v=-FZ8yTnoozY).

+Press the **Download** on the bottom left.
+You should see the lights on your @boardname@ flashing.

+## Step 15

+Press the buttons on your real @boardname@.
+Does it work?